 You can opt for the microwave, I just find they offer a softer texture if they don't get heated in the oven.
 I think a toaster oven could work as well, I haven't tried it though.

 I love that these stuffed mushrooms are keto friendly.
 I have made these in the winter months for serving at holiday parties, in the summer for cookouts, and even weeknights for a treat.
 I think we just have to find recipes that are delicious and stick with our dietary needs.
 If you want a keto appetizer or snack, give these spinach mushroom a try.
+This keto mushroom recipe also has only 2 net carbs per serving.

 - 12 small mushrooms